Nebraska Liberty Bell replica

 “Today, America is being challenged as never before.
 The Russian people, who subscribe to the oldest form of Government—tyranny—are challenging democracy, Christianity and the dignity of free man.” he proclaimed to the crowd of about 50.

-Peterson decided to display the bell, for the time being, on the floor of the Capitol rotunda.
+For the time being, Peterson decided to display the bell on the Capitol rotunda floor.
 In this location, it would be sheltered from the elements and admired by all who visit the Capitol.
 But the rotunda floor was no ordinary floor, even as Capitols go.

-Created in 1928 by renowned Art Deco designer Hildreth Meiere, the marble mosaic floor depicts Earth, as the life-giver at center, flanked by classic Deco figures representing Water, Fire, Air and Soil—all encircled by lovely creatures from prehistoric life in Nebraska.
+Created in 1928 by renowned Art Deco designer Hildreth Meiere, the marble mosaic floor depicts Earth as the life-giver at the center, flanked by classic Deco figures representing Water, Fire, Air and Soil—all encircled by lovely creatures from prehistoric life in Nebraska.

 Nebraska State Capitol rotunda mosaic floorHildreth Meiere’s 1928 Art Deco masterpiece